Part 1 of 3 Series

 How do I find out my own Colors of Worldview?

 KnowledgeWorkx has published several articles exploring all three of the Colors of Worldview in-depth.
-For example, for those who want to understand the strengths and weaknesses of the Innocence-Guilt cultural paradigm, read this article about applying the Innocence-Guilt paradigm.
-In fact, if you would like to learn about your own color(s), check out this opportunity to discover your own Three Colors of Worldview profile, and get a personalized report:
+For those who want to understand the strengths and weaknesses of the Innocence-Guilt cultural paradigm, read this article about applying the Innocence-Guilt paradigm.
+If you would like to learn about the colors of worldview that you ascribe to, check out this opportunity to discover your own Three Colors of Worldview profile, and get a personalized report:

 Quickly becoming the global preferred choice for Inter-Cultural Intelligence development, KnowledgeWorkx promotes mutual understanding of other cultures and perspectives in the workplace, and helps teams to develop the intercultural capacity necessary to thrive in a globalized world.